Civil partnership dissolution

-A civil partnership can be dissolved on the ground that it has irretrievably broken down by relying on one of the following facts:
+A civil partnership can only be dissolved on the ground that it has irretrievably broken down.

 Are there any differences between ending a civil partnership and ending a marriage?

-There is only one key difference, civil partnerships cannot be annulled on the basis of non-consummation and cannot be dissolved on the basis of adultery unlike marriages.
-There are also some differences in the terminology used during court proceedings
+There is only one key difference, civil partnerships cannot be annulled based on non-consummation.
+There are also some differences in the terminology used during court proceedings.

 How do I begin to dissolve my civil partnership?